aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/sim/sim.rst

 ``--sim-debug-hex``
 """""""""""""""""""

-Enable the debug mode and prints values in the hexadecimal format.
+Enable the debug mode and *print values in the hexadecimal format*.

 .. _sim-sim-debug-limit: